Looking for Car Stereos?Start shopping

 Tools needed: Panel tool, Phillips screwdriver

-Steering wheel controls: If your Grand Caravan is equipped with audio controls on the steering wheel, you’ll probably want to keep using them when you install a new receiver.
+If your Grand Caravan is equipped with audio controls on the steering wheel, you’ll probably want to keep using them when you install a new receiver.
 A steering wheel control interface will let your new stereo communicate with your steering wheel.
 There are several interfaces available, but we recommend the PAC SWI-RC interface, because it'll connect directly to the stereo wiring adapter mentioned above.
-2009 and up Grand Caravans are a little more convenient.
+The 2009-up Grand Caravans are a little more convenient.
 There's a second stereo integration adapter to choose from that has steering wheel integration built in.
 That means less expense and easier integration.

 Replacing your factory speakers